kkumor/SoftetaBackend/README.md

+# From @Kamil Kumor
+## TODOs
+- Validation could be moved into custom middleware + more error handling and introduce ProblemDetails standard,
+- Code does not cover leap years,
+- Rate service does not cover periods over 365 days,
+- Program.cs could be organized,
+- I dont like `string Id` in db model,
+- Models coupling,
+- Test against test cointaners instead of dev env,
+- ++

 # Read this first!
 This repository is a template repository for our technical interview, so create your own project using this guide: